ahlusar1989/Akka-Play-Spark/README.md

 ## The Classification Workflow

-The following diagram shows how the actor communication workflow for classification looks like:
+Actor communication workflow for classification is as follows:

 The __Application__ controller serves HTTP requests from the client/browser and obtains `ActorRefs` for `EventServer`, `StatisticsServer` and `Director`.